Restaurant Table Tops – The Complete Buyer’s Guide (2025 Edition)

 • Custom CNC Profiles: Logos, patterns, or unique curves add branding value.

-Architects and designers increasingly request, custom tabletop edges, CNC-cut logos or brand marks on restaurant tables as a subtle way to elevate the guest experience.
+Architects and designers increasingly request, custom tabletop edges, CNC-cut logos or brand marks on restaurant tops as a subtle way to elevate the guest experience.

 Finish Systems That Survive Daily Cleaning

-Choosing the right finish is even more crucial than the wood itself—especially in the restaurant world where surfaces endure constant cleaning, heat, moisture, and chemical exposure.
-At TimeWorn, we don’t just build beautiful tables—we engineer them to stay functional and safe for your staff and guests.
+Choosing the right finish for your table style is even more crucial than the wood itself, especially in the restaurant world where surfaces endure constant cleaning, heat, moisture, and chemical exposure.
+At TimeWorn, we don’t just build beautiful tables, we engineer them to stay functional and safe for your staff and guests.

 Film Finishes (Acrylic Polyurethane)

-• Superior heat resistance, backed by our internal heat-testing.
+• Next, superior heat resistance is proven by our internal heat testing.
 These finishes protect against repeated exposure to hot plates and beverages without discoloration, warping, or residual stickiness.

-• Highly durable and designed for commercial use, ensuring long-term resilience in high-traffic environments.
+• Additionally, it is highly durable and built for commercial use, ensuring long-term resilience in high-traffic environments.

-• Our acrylic polyurethane is SEFA-8 tested—a rigorous certification for chemical and stain resistance in commercial furniture—so you can be confident it will stand up to the toughest restaurant cleaning regimens.
-To the right is a full list of the professional testing done to our finish and how they performed.
+• Finally, our acrylic polyurethane is SEFA-8 tested, a rigorous standard for chemical and stain resistance in commercial furniture, so you can be confident it stands up to the toughest restaurant cleaning regimens.
+To the right is a full list of the professional testing performed and the results.

 The Problem with Lesser Finishes